Phytase: Agricultural and industrial uses

 Phytase is produced by bacteria found in the gut of ruminant animals (cattle, sheep) making it possible for them to use the phytic acid found in grains as a source of phosphorus.
 Non-ruminants (monogastric animals) like human beings, dogs, pigs, birds, etc. do not produce phytase.
 Research in the field of animal nutrition has put forth the idea of supplementing feed with phytase so as to make available to the animal phytate-bound nutrients like calcium, phosphorus, minerals, carbohydrates, amino acids and proteins.
 In Canada, a genetically modified pig called Enviropig, which has the capability to produce phytase primarily through its salivary glands, was developed and approved for limited production.

 Phytase is used as an animal feed supplement – often in poultry and swine – to enhance the nutritive value of plant material by liberation of inorganic phosphate from phytic acid (myo-inositol hexakisphosphate).
 Phytase can be purified from transgenic microbes and has been produced recently in transgenic canola, alfalfa and rice plants.
+Phytase has also been produced from cultivated Rhizopus oligosporus.